berkbirkan/wordpress-client/README.md

 ## Overview

 `WordPressClient` is a Python client library designed to interact with the WordPress REST API.
-This package allows you to easily retrieve posts, categories, comments, and perform various operations by integrating seamlessly with any WordPress site.
+This package allows you to easily retrieve posts, categories, tags, comments, and perform various operations by integrating seamlessly with any WordPress site.
 It's built with simplicity and flexibility in mind, allowing developers to easily manage WordPress content programmatically.

 ---